 Ann Arbor, Michigan is a great city known for excellent schools, strong job growth, and plenty of outdoor space.
 The population has been growing in the past ten years, which has driven up housing prices.

-The median home value in Ann Arbor is $381,200 and it rose 9.3% last year.
+The median home value in Ann Arbor is just under $400,000.
 The city has a low crime rate, making it safe for its college students and families.
-If you're thinking about relocating to Ann Arbor, or moving within the city, here are the top five neighborhoods that you should put on your list.
+If you’re thinking about relocating to Ann Arbor, or moving within the city, here are the top five neighborhoods that you should put on your list.

 Based upon what you’re looking for in a house and neighborhood, one of these will be the best place for you.
 Work with an experienced, local realtor to help pick your perfect spot.